-High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one Mathematics, and one final year Physics or Chemistry; OR

-Two-year Process Automation Technician Diploma from CNA-Q or Two-Year Automation and Control Engineering Technology Diploma from UDST, or equivalent;
+- 1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one Mathematics, and one final year Physics or Chemistry: OR - Two-year Process Automation Technician Diploma from CNA-Q or Two-Year Automation and Control Engineering Technology Diploma from UDST, or equivalent;

-The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department;

-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0;
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; - 2.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.
+Successful completion of Foundation Program requirements.

-A minimum of 60% on the University Math Placement Test; OR A valid SAT Report Form with minimum score of 480; OR Successful completion of Foundation Program requirements.
+- A minimum of 60% on the University Math Placement Test; OR - A valid SAT Report Form with minimum score of 480;OR - 3.
+Successful completion of Foundation Program requirements.